joaquin-angeles/dotfiles/README.md

-# Joaquin's monochromatic dotfiles for Arch Linux (btw)
+# Arch Linux dotfiles

-idk how to put image previews so uhm.. fuck me ig.
+one of the joaquins in the world's dotfiles.